freddyAdjh/Federated-security/README.md

  # EFL-IDS

+ ## Please make sure to give credits to the article below when using this work.
+Thank you !

 @inproceedings{adjewa2024efficient,
   title={Efficient federated intrusion detection in 5g ecosystem using optimized bert-based model}, author={Adjewa, Frederic and Esseghir, Moez and Merghem-Boulahia, Leila},